-The climate in Iquitos is tropical, usually warm and humid throughout the year.
-Temperatures range between 20ºC and 32ºC (64-89ºF).
-The hot season is from August 30th to December 1st, and the cool season is from May 29th to July 24th.
-The summers are warm and cloudy, and the winters are short, warm and partly cloudy.
-It rains regularly, especially from January to April, which is the rainy season.
+The climate in Iquitos is tropical, mainly warm and humid throughout the year.
+Temperatures commonly range between 20ºC and 32ºC (64ºF–89ºF).
+The hot season falls between August and December, and the cool season between May and July.
+The summers tend to be warm and cloudy, while the winters are short, hot and partly cloudy.

-The duration of the day in Iquitos only varies 20 minutes throughout the year, with June 21st being the shortest day, and December 21st the longest.
-The earliest sunrise is at 5:30 and later at 6:00.
-The earliest sunset is at 5:45 PM and the latest at 6:15 PM.
+The duration of the day in Iquitos only varies by 20 minutes throughout the year, with June 21st being the shortest day, and December 21st the longest.
+The earliest sunrise is at 5:30 and the latest at 6:00.
+The earliest sunset is at 17:45 and the latest at 18:15.

 It is advisable to bring:

-- Summer clothes, preferably cotton or linen, and light colours
+- Summer clothes, preferably made of cotton or linen, and light colors

-We recommend you to pack the basic items and some clothing in your carry-on luggage, to avoid inconveniences in case of loss, or delay of your checked baggage.
+We recommend packing the basic items and some clothing in your carry-on luggage, to avoid inconveniences in case of delay or loss of your checked baggage.